jonocarroll/wp_content/_drafts/2018-10-16-even-more-images-as-xaxis-labels.md

 That still only produced a PDF.
 The last step was to use the <code>magick</code> package to convert this into an image.

 Overall, this is a nice proof of concept, but I don't think it's a particularly tidy way of achieving the goal of image axis labels.
+It does however lay the groundwork for anyone else who decides this might be a useful route to take.
+Plus I learned a bit more about how <code>tikzDevice</code> works and got to revisit my [latex]\LaTeX[/latex] knowledge.